Death and state funeral of the Duke of Wellington: Procession

-When the procession had passed through Wellington Arch at Hyde Park Corner, the location of the duke's London home, Apsley House, the funeral car had to be manhandled around the sharp bend, because it lacked steerable axles.
+When the procession had passed through Wellington Arch at Hyde Park Corner, the location of the Duke's London home, Apsley House, the funeral car had to be manhandled around the sharp bend, because it lacked steerable axles.
 In Pall Mall, at a point opposite the Duke of York's Column, the gas company had recently dug up the road leaving a patch of sand and mud, in which the wheels of the funeral car sank, causing it to list sideways; the coffin was only saved from falling by having been secured with copper wire.
-The car was eventuially hauled free with the assistance of sixty policemen.
+The car was eventually hauled free with the assistance of sixty policemen.
 A contingent of Chelsea Pensioners joined the procession at Charing Cross.
 At Temple Bar, which had been transformed into a triumphal arch, adorned with wreaths, urns and draped with black cloth, the procession entered the City of London; it was joined there by the Lord Mayor and Aldermen in coaches, bringing the total length of the procession to 2 mi.
 By the time the funeral car reached Ludgate Hill, the twelve horses drawing it were close to exhaustion and sailors had to help push it up the gradient to the cathedral.
 The procession had taken four and a half hours.
 It was watched by an immense crowd, estimated by the police at a million and a half, who had travelled from all over the United Kingdom by train and represented more than five percent of the total population.
 Those who could not afford a place in one of the overlooking houses or in the temporary stands which had been erected along the route, packed the pavements.
 Despite press warnings of potential disorder, the crowds maintained a respectful silence throughout.
-The sight of the them lifting their hats together as the coffin passed was said to resemble the rising of a flock of birds.
+The sight of them lifting their hats together as the coffin passed was said to resemble the rising of a flock of birds.